MemoAct: Atkinson–Shiffrin-Inspired Hierarchical Memory-Augmented Policy for Robotic Manipulation

 Abstract

 Memory-augmented robotic policies are essential in handling memory-dependent tasks.
-However, existing approaches typically rely on simple observation window extensions, struggling to simultaneously achieve precise task state tracking and robust long-horizon retention.
-To overcome these challenges, inspired by the Atkinson–Shiffrin memory model, we propose MemoAct, a hierarchical memory-based policy that leverages distinct memory tiers to tackle specific bottlenecks.
-Specifically, lossless short-term memory ensures precise task state tracking, while compressed long-term memory enables robust long-horizon retention.
-To enrich the evaluation landscape, we construct MemoryRTBench based on RoboTwin 2.0, specifically tailored to assess policy capabilities in task state tracking and long-horizon retention.
+However, existing approaches typically rely on simply extending the observation window, struggling to simultaneously achieve precise task-state tracking and robust long-horizon retention.
+To overcome these challenges, inspired by the Atkinson–Shiffrin memory model, we propose MemoAct, a hierarchical memory- augmented policy that leverages distinct memory tiers to tackle specific bottlenecks.
+Specifically, sensory memory filters immediate perceptual inputs, lossless short-term memory supports precise task-state tracking, and compressed long-term memory facilitates robust long-horizon retention.
+To enrich the evaluation landscape, we construct MemoryRTBench based on RoboTwin 2.0, comprising 6 manipulation tasks that systematically evaluate policy memory capabilities across three dimensions: sequential, spatial, and episodic memory.
 Extensive experiments across simulated and real-world scenarios demonstrate that MemoAct achieves superior performance compared to both existing Markovian baselines and history-aware policies.

 Introduction